d-dimos/programming_languages1_ntua/README.md

 # Programming Languages I

-This repository contains the **problems** and **solutions** to the exercise sets of **Programming Languages I** lecture series held by NTUA during the 6th semester (Spring 2020) of the ECE undergraduate course.
+This repository contains the **problems** and **solutions** to the problem sets of **Programming Languages I** lecture series held by NTUA during the 6th semester (Spring 2020) of the ECE undergraduate course.
 The problems involve implementations in the following languages:

 - C++
 - Standard ML